doeixd/Banana.js/README.md

 ### Why not just use alpine.js?
 Unlike things like alpine.js, or amp-bind.
 By default, attributes do not add any interactivity, all interactivity is described in JavaScript, and not through attributes.
 Allowing one to use Banana in situations where one does not control the server markup.

+### Why not Web Components?
+In many ways this library is my take on Web Components, however I believe my version of Web components are more composable, ergonomic (to my taste), and are not as concerned with templating.

 # Notes